“Eat Your Vegetables!” ~ Moms everywhere, since the dawn of time…

 According to the Center for Disease Control and Prevention (CDC) less than 14% of the population meets the recommended amount of vegetable intake* in the United States.

-And the most consumed ‘vegetable’ appears to be potatoes by the way.
+*And the most consumed ‘vegetable’ appears to be potatoes by the way.
 Not that many of us would find that surprising, but it’s probably indicative of the number of french fries (or something similar) the majority of the population eats.
-Even if they are anywhere near the recommendations.

 This means that the overwhelming majority of people don’t get the recommended 5 servings a day.
 I’ll get to what constitutes a serving soon.